 GBH with intent is the most serious assault charge that can be brought, with cases only being heard in the Crown Court.
 For a successful prosecution, it must be demonstrated that the accused intended to case the victim grievous bodily harm; it is not enough only to show that injuries have been caused.

 There is a specific charge of assault on a police officer in the course of their duties.
 This offence also applies to assaults committed against community support officers.
 Cases of this nature are heard in the Magistrates Court.

-Contact our Assault Defence Solicitors in Sheffield and London
+Contact our Assault Defence Solicitors in London, Sheffield and Manchester

 If you are suspected of committing an assault, it is important you seek specialist legal advice at the earliest stage possible.
 The criminal defence solicitors at Wilford Smith appear in court regularly, providing representation from the first hearing through to trial, and can attract the highest calibre barristers to provide support when necessary.

-Our criminal defence teams are based in Sheffield and London and provide advice and representation to clients throughout England and Wales.
+Our criminal defence teams are based in London, Sheffield and Manchester and provide advice and representation to clients throughout England and Wales.
 Contact us today on 01709 828 044 to find out how we can help.